-The Commons, Gateway and Meyerhoff House are equipped with laundry rooms that are open 24 hours a day.
+The Founders Green, Gateway and Meyerhoff House are equipped with laundry rooms that are open 24 hours a day.
 These facilities can be operated by coins or your MICARD.
 The cost to wash and dry is $1.50 per load.

 Athletic activities should be confined to areas designed for recreational use, such as the volleyball area in the grass courtyard and the basketball court.
 The Office of Student Activities operates a gym and aerobic facility, located in the basement of Meyerhoff House, which is available to all MICA students free of charge during the academic semester.

 This facility includes cardiovascular and strength equipment, and also provides space for a wide variety of instructed classes ranging from dance to aerobics.
 Hours of operation vary by semester.
 Check with Student Activities in the first floor of Meyerhoff House for a current schedule.